JohnathonNow/spidior/README.md

 The following is the --help output for `spidior`, which shows you how to run it.

 ```
-spidior 0.1.1
+spidior 0.2.3
 John Westhoff <johnjwesthoff@gmail.com>

 USAGE:
-    spidior [FLAGS] [OPTIONS]
+    spidior [OPTIONS]

 FLAGS:

+OPTIONS:
+    -p, --path <path>      The path to the files we are reading [default: .]
+    -q, --query <query>    The query string for find/replace for each file we find in the input, required if `dump` is not set
+    -R, --rename <RENAME>  Optional regex for renaming files with any matches
     -d, --dump             Whether we should just dump info without replacing
     -h, --help             Prints help information
     -i, --in-place         Whether we should edit files in place or print to stdout
     -I, --interactive      Whether we are are interactively replacing things or not
     -n, --nfa              Whether we should print info about the regex nfa
     -r, --recursive        Whether we should search recursively
     -V, --version          Prints version information

-OPTIONS:
-    -p, --path <path>    The path to the files we are reading [default: .]
-    -q, --query <query>  The query string for find/replace for each file we find in the input, required if `dump` is not set

 ```